 In 2014 we prayed about and investigated the possibility of ministering overseas.
 Thus, God led us to Aviano, Italy.
 Our target audience is the U.S. military and international community near a NATO Base in Northern Italy.
 With 10,000 Americans in the international community, there is a great need to share the Gospel and make disciples.
 We arrived in June 2015 and started ministering through one-on-one discipleship and Bible studies.
 We were led of the Lord to start Grace Bible Fellowship in the fall of 2019.
-Through Sunday services, one-to-one discipleship, bible studies, weekly fellowship meals, expository preaching, marriage seminars, family retreats, and Biblical counseling we are spreading the gospel and teaching people the Scriptures so they can know, embrace, and defend their faith.
+Through Sunday services, one-to-one discipleship, bible studies, weekly fellowship meals, expository preaching, marriage seminars, family retreats, and Biblical counseling we were spreading the gospel and teaching people the Scriptures so they could know, embrace, and defend their faith.

 After ministering for six years to the military and international communities of Aviano, Italy we returned to Colorado Springs.
 In line with our passion for building the church through evangelism, one-to one discipleship, group Bible studies, community-building and preaching and teaching the Word we began a new project entitled “Freedom Project”.
 Why “Freedom Project?”
 The name comes from Jesus’ words in John 8:36—“So if the Son makes you free, you will be free indeed.”
 Earlier in John 8:31-32 Jesus exhorted His listeners if they abide in His Word they will truly be His disciples, they will know the truth and the truth will set them free.
 He goes on to say that if a person is committing sin, that person is enslaved by sin.
 However, if the Son, Jesus says, referring to Himself, makes you free, then you are free indeed.